-The contribution of the early years provision to the well-being of children

-Children are happy and settled in the nursery.
-A key person system is in place which helps children to become familiar with the nursery and to feel safe and confident within it.
-Children have emotional well-being because their needs are met and their feelings are accepted.
-Lots of information is gathered from parents when children first start attending to ensure staff are fully aware of children's care needs, likes and dislikes.
+The contribution of the early years provision to the well-being of children well-being is fully supported because their needs are met and their feelings are recognised and accepted.
+Comprehensive information is gathered from parents and carers when children first start attending to ensure staff are fully aware of children's care needs, likes and dislikes.
 This helps to ease the transition between home and pre-school.
-Care is taken to ensure that children are well prepared when they are ready to move to a different room.
-They go with their parent to visit so they become familiar with their new surroundings and the new staff who will be caring for them.
+Care is taken to ensure that children are well prepared for when they are ready to move on to school.
 This ensures the children's move is as smooth and trouble free as possible.
 Children make friends and form friendships with their peers.
 This helps them to feel positive about themselves and others.
 Children respond well to the clear boundaries set for them.
 Children hear gentle reminders to say 'please' and 'thank you'.
-Older ones are well mannered and their behaviour is very good, as the staff share consistent expectations and set a good example themselves.
+Older ones are well mannered and their behaviour is good, as the staff share consistent expectations and set a good example themselves.
 Children willingly take on responsibility, for example, tidying away equipment before lunch.
-The staff support children to become independent and achieve for themselves, they freely access the bathroom and wash their hands.
+The staff support children to become independent and achieve for themselves, they freely access the bathroom and inform staff they have washed their hands.